-Recommendation: We recommend management be aware of this condition and realize that the concentration of duties and responsibilities in a limited number of individuals is not desirable from a control point of view.
-Under these conditions, the most effective controls lie in management's knowledge of office operations and periodic review of those operations.
+Recommendation: OSAI recommends management be aware of these conditions and realize that concentration of duties and responsibilities in a limited number of individuals is not desired from a control point of view.
+The most effective controls lie in management's knowledge of office operations and a periodic review of operations.